geskill/IntelligeN/bin/build_130_todo.md

 - [ ] Implement access for APP-plugins to add function to the IScript

-- [ ] Implement local image resizing instead of depending on image hosts resize
+- [x] Implement local image resizing instead of depending on image hosts resize

-- [ ] Implement a default path for saved XML files
+- [x] Implement a default path for saved XML files

+- [x] Implement a default hoster ranking

 - [ ] Implement a priority index for websites to publish articles first on specific websites

-- [ ] Improve saving and loading files using default path
+- [x] Improve saving and loading files using default path

 - [ ] Improve update system to only close required IntelligeN.exe instance

+- [x] Improve OLE access

 ###SDK